Phonological history of English consonant clusters: Yod-coalescence

 That can lead to additional homophony; for instance, dew and due come to be pronounced the same as Jew.

 Yod-coalescence has traditionally been resisted in Received Pronunciation.
-It has certainly become established in words of the first group listed above (nature, soldier, pressure etc.), but it is not yet universal in those of the second group (educate etc.), and it does not generally occur in those of the third group (dew, tune etc.).
+It has certainly become established in words of the first group listed above (nature, soldier etc.) as well as in those of the second group (educate, azure etc.).
+It also generally occurs in those of the third group (dew, tune etc.).